Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 OK, I'll admit my bias right away about magazines for hikers.

 I'm not a big fan of the "(wo)man conquers mountain (or bear or glacier or thousand miles in four days or insert-extreme-situation-here)" type of magazine articles.

 It's not that I have anything against those types of folks.

 It's just that the time I have to devote to hiking and hiking related reading is so limited, I can't spare any for magazines for hikers that trade on fear and anxiety.

-So for what it's worth, here is my highly opinionated, narrowly focused list of the best magazines for hikers.
+So for what it's worth, here is my highly opinionated, narrowly focused list of the best hiking publications.